Theophilus Gale: Ejected minister

-Under the Act for Restoration of Ministers (1660) many Puritans and other radicals lost their jobs.
+Under the Act for Restoration of Ministers (1660) many Puritans and other radicals lost their posts.
 Gale lost his place at Winchester Cathedral, and also was forced to resign his Fellowship at Magdalen.
 The Act of Uniformity (1662) required subscription on oath to the articles of the newly restored Church of England and a faithful following of the newly revised Book of Common Prayer (1662) in services for all clergy and teachers.
-These stipulations permanently barred Gale from University teaching, government employment and the Church of England Ministry.
+These stipulations permanently barred Gale from University teaching, government employment and the Church of England ministry.

 Gale was fortunate in his contacts.
 Philip Wharton had been a supporter of Parliament in the Civil War and had built up a network of ministerial friends, including John Owen, Thomas Manton, William Bates and John Howe.
 Wharton, a lay member of the Westminster Assembly in the 1650s, continued an influential dissenting Member of Parliament for Buckinghamshire through the Restoration period.
 He had connections in the United Provinces and France.
 In 1662 he offered Gale £40 a year as tutor to his sons, a position which enabled Gale to travel to the French Huguenot College at Caen and meet other scholars including Samuel Bochart.
 Gale's strictness as a teacher offended his patron and he was dismissed in July 1664.
 After taking the opportunity to travel for a few months, he returned to England in early 1665 and was back at Wharton's Quainton estate before the end of the year.

 The latter portion of his life Gale passed in London as assistant to John Rowe, an Independent minister who had charge of a church in Holborn, active in the lull of efforts against conventicles after the Great Fire.
 Gale settled at Newington Green and took pupils: John Ashwood of Peckham, and the two sons of John Rowe, Thomas (who succeeded Gale as minister) and Benoni.
 Gale succeeded Rowe in 1677, and died in the following year.
 He is buried in Bunhill Fields burial ground, where his headstone is believed to be the earliest surviving monument.